opengovsg/engineering-practices/source-control/commits-and-prs.md

 - Tests are present
 - Functional tests have been performed locally

 That being said, it is sometimes needed to get feedback early.
-For these cases, PRs may be opened in an imcomplete state, provided they meet the following requirements:
+For these cases, PRs may be opened in an incomplete state, provided they meet the following requirements:
 1. They are opened as [Draft PRs](https://github.blog/2019-02-14-introducing-draft-pull-requests/)
 2. The PR title includes a leading string `[WIP] ` in the PR title
 3. [Optional] Add a label `wip`